Frequently Asked Questions About Securly

 What if I haven't received a parent email from Securly yet?

 Either your most current email information isn't in our system (or was possibly entered with a typo), OR there may have been some sort of problem uploading it, OR your information may have been entered after August 28.
-If any of those are the case, the one way to get added to the system is to fill out the form linked here and we'll investigate. (https://goo.gl/forms/W5iz2r7MuYGL5NBZ2)
+If any of those are the case, Please reachout to your local schools Technology Coordinator to resolve this.

 What if I received a parent account for one of my students, but not all of them?

 We have to link your students to your account individually, so it may be that we've processed one of your students, but not all of them.
-If there are any of your students you're not receiving securly emails for, please fill out the form linked here and we'll investigate.
+If there are any of your students you're not receiving securly emails for, please contact your local schools Technology Coordinator.

 I can't get online at home!
 What do I do?